 for your Personal Library

-Our members represent a mix of theists, atheists, liberals, and conservatives.
-Rather being an organization unified under a common belief system, the members of each Free Thought Forum share the same ultimate goal: to learn and live by what is real and what is right, whatever that may be.
-Below is a collection of works by authors who our group leaders believe share that important goal.
+Our members represent a mix of theists, atheists, liberals, conservatives, and others.
+Rather being an organization unified under a common belief system, the members of each Free Thought Forum share the same ultimate goal: to learn and live by what is actually real and what is morally right, whatever that may be.
+Below is a collection of works by authors who our Group Leaders believe share that important goal.
+Should other books should be on this list?
+Send us a message to let us know!

 (The Free Thought Initiative is not affiliated with, nor do we receive compensation from, the following printers, publishers, or authors.
 Although these books are generally recommended, they do not necessarily represent, in their entirety, the beliefs or values of the Executive Board or the Free Thought Initiative.)